The world’s best EV? Driving the Taycan 4S

 Lithium extraction in Bolivia.
 Not really great for the local ground water…

-Given however electrification is the chosen and from what you hear, the single way of development, the logical consequence should be to have increased mining high on the priority list.
+Given however electrification is the chosen and from what you hear, the single way of development, the logical consequence should be to have increased mining high on the agenda.
 Without that, where are the metals supposed to come from?
 Of course that’s not what happens, especially not in the Western hemisphere.
 Our politicians much prefer to travel by private jet to a climate summit (COP 26) in a developing country (Egypt) to lecture other developing countries on their usage of fossil fuels, only to negotiate more oil and mineral deliveries from the same countries when the lights go out.
-Around 400 private jets brought the dignitaries of this world to COP in October and this year, and as an example, Germany has imported eight times more coal from South Africa than in 2021.
-So far however, we let the Chinese invest in new mines, preferring not to get our hands dirty.
+Around 400 private jets brought the dignitaries of this world to COP in October this year and as an example, Germany imported eight times more coal from South Africa in 2022 than in 2021.
+We’ve rather let the Chinese invest in new mines, preferring not to get our hands dirty.

 The hypocrisy is truly hard to believe, But it doesn’t stop here.
-Few countries have been as vocal about human rights abuses in connection with the World Cup in Qatar as Germany, and emotions were running high when its team wasn’t allowed to wear rainbow armbands during the games in defense of LGBTQ rights.
-All this didn’t prevent its government from signing a natural gas deal with Qatar for the coming 15 years at the same time as the German team tried to qualify for the quarter finals.
+Few countries have been as vocal about human rights abuses in connection with the football World Cup in Qatar as Germany, and emotions were running high when its team wasn’t allowed to wear rainbow armbands during the games in defense of LGBTQ rights.
+As we know now, that didn’t prevent the German government from signing a natural gas deal with Qatar for the coming 15 years at the same time as the German team tried to qualify for the quarter finals – without multi-colored bands around their arms…

 Some of the more than 400 jets that brought world leaders to Egypt at the COP26